Chester Township, New Jersey: Education

 Students in public school for ninth through twelfth grades in both communities attend West Morris Mendham High School, which serves students from the surrounding Morris County school districts of Chester Borough, Chester Township, Mendham Borough and Mendham Township.
 The high school is part of the West Morris Regional High School District, which also serves students from Washington Township, who attend West Morris Central High School.
 As of the 2020–21 school year, the high school had an enrollment of 1,142 students and 91.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.4:1.
 The district's board of education is comprised of nine members who are elected directly by voters to serve three-year terms of office on a staggered basis.
 The nine seats on the board of education are allocated based on the populations of the constituent municipalities, with two seats assigned to Chester Township.

+Gill St. Bernard's School, established in 1900, is a private, nonsectarian, coeducational, college preparatory day school, serving students in pre-kindergarten through twelfth grade, located on a 200 acres campus along the Somerset-Morris county line between Peapack-Gladstone and Chester Township.